pingcap/docs-cn/op-guide/tune-TiKV.md

 ---
-title: TiKV Performance Tuning
+title: Tune TiKV Performance
 category: tuning
 ---

-# Performance Tuning for TiKV
+# Tune TiKV Performance

 This document describes how to tune the TiKV parameters for optimal performance.